adamfootdev/BottomSheet/README.md

 ### Presenting the Sheet

-You can then apply the .bottomSheet modifier to any SwiftUI view, ensuring you attach a binding to the isPresented property - just like the standard .sheet modifier.
+You can then apply the .bottomSheet modifier to any SwiftUI view, ensuring you attach a binding to the isPresented property - just like the standard .sheet modifier:

 ```swift
 .bottomSheet(isPresented: $isPresented) {